white-noise/faye/README.md

 - probably page numbers can be easily passed to individual templates for back-paging
 - should back-paging from referenced library objects be enabled? (can always use back gestures)
 - admin page aesthetics (e.g., horizontal filter for many to many relations)
+- I need to fix title case in book titles, and disply the rest of the fields
+- I need to make sure that the certbot requests are not above the allotted frequency

 ## deployment notes
 - currently I am being very lax with secret key storage and file transfer protocols